Top 10 Most Difficult Countries to Visit

 This Central Asian country is a unique travel experience, but a difficult country to visit.
 It’s not easy to get a tourist visa.
 You can get a 5-day transit visa, but to my knowledge that requires a visa to the country, you are travelling after Turkmenistan and only works overland.
 Instead, I did an agreement with a local tour operator called Owadan Tourism, which allowed me to fly in and out on a tourist visa.
 It took some time for the paperwork, so it’s best to plan well ahead of time.
 There would be a significant potential for mass tourism if they made it easier for travellers to visit.

 My last country to visit was a difficult one.
 The Eritrean embassy in Cairo told me to get it at my nearest embassy (Stockholm), an embassy where Norwegian adventurer Gunnar Garfors was rejected a visa after waiting six weeks for a decision.
 Eritrea at the time was number one on a list of countries with the least amount of press freedom.
 Number two was North Korea.
 Danish Tv wanted to join me on this trip, but their journalist couldn’t get a visa.
 Instead of trying to get a visa at their embassy in Stockholm, I did more research and found a local tour operator (Damera Tours) that could help me with a letter allowing me to get a visa on arrival after sending a visa form and passport copy by e-mail.
-In April 2016, I arrived in Asmara, and I had completed a ten-year journey to every country in the world.
+In April 2016, I arrived in Asmara, and I had completed my project of visiting every country in the world.